SangeethaPulgam/winequalitydetection/README.md

 Alcohol

 Objectives:
-to experiment the good quality wine using different classification methods steps involved in this project:
+to experiment the good quality wine using different classification methods.

 steps included in this project:
  1.Taking the data and Creating the dataframe